prehensile/waveshare-clock/README.md

   - a key for traffic information from Google Maps - you can get it [here](https://developers.google.com/maps/documentation/embed/get-api-key) *)
   - a key for weather forecast from DarkSky.net - you can get it [here](https://darksky.net/dev/register) *)
   - a key for Air Quality Index data from Airly.eu - you can get it [here](https://developer.airly.eu/register) *)
-  - type of e-paper device, whether is it 2.7 or 4.2 (by default it is pre-configured for 2.7" BWR)
+  - type of e-paper device, whether is is 2.7 or 4.2 (by default it is pre-configured for 2.7" BWR)
 - run the script: ```./run-clock.sh``` (hit Ctrl-C to exit)

 *) Data are being fetched every 10 minutes so they should comply with developer free accounts limitations.